-A moving average ribbon allows you to see at a glance what's happening in both the long- and short-term by looking for trends and crossovers across a wide variety of look-back periods.
+A moving average ribbon allows you to see at a glance what's happening in both the long- and short-term by looking for trends and crossovers across various look-back periods.
 In addition, ribbon width expansions and contractions can indicate trend strength and possible trend changes.
-As with all technical indicators, traders should use the Moving Average Ribbon overlay in conjunction with other indicators and analysis techniques.
+As with all technical indicators, traders should use the Moving Average Ribbon overlay with other indicators and analysis techniques.

 Chartists can build their own ribbon by adding several moving averages to their chart one at a time, but there is a quicker way in StockChartsACP: the Moving Average Ribbon overlay.

 This overlay can be added from the Chart Settings panel for your StockChartsACP chart.
 Moving Average Ribbons can be overlaid on the security's price plot or on an indicator panel.